wesleycamargo/azure-docs.pt-br/articles/migrate/contoso-migration-assessment.md

 ### <a name="create-the-collector-appliance"></a>Criar o dispositivo coletor

-Agora, a Contoso pode importar o arquivo baixado para a instância do vCenter Server e provisionar a VM do servidor de configuração:
+Agora, a Contoso pode importar o arquivo baixado para a instância do vCenter Server e provisionar a VM do dispositivo coletor:

 1. No console do vSphere Client, a Contoso seleciona **Arquivo** > **Implantar o modelo de OVF**.